felmur/STM32-Radio-SI4703/README.md

 '3' Radio24
 </pre>

 STM32Duino board green led will be on if the tuned Station is Stereo.
+An external LED (with a 150-200 ohm series resistor) can be connected on PB3 to duplicate stereo indicator.

 # Wiring
 <pre>